cyverse/operation-sanity/readme.md

 Operation Sanity is a set of behavior driven development tests for <a href="https://github.com/iPlantCollaborativeOpenSource/atmosphere">Atmosphere</a> implemented using <a href="https://github.com/behave/behave">Behave</a>, <a href="https://github.com/ggozad/behaving">Behaving</a>, and <a href="https://github.com/vishalm/behave-parallel">Behave-parallel</a>.

+This repo provides tests for:

+* Creating and deleting projects
+* Launching, reporting, and deleting featured images
+* Creating, reporting, and deleting a volume
+* Creating and deleting an external link
+* Ensuring web shell operation
+* Requesting more resources
+* Submitting Atmosphere feedback

 ##How to run:

 ###Installation: